It is for History to Judge Us.

 “History is the witness that testifies to the passing of time; it illuminates reality, vitalizes memory, provides guidance in daily life, and brings us tidings of antiquity.”
 These were the words of Cicero.
 It is through antiquity that we get the words of this great orator.
 And that is precisely history.

-History illuminates our pathways so that as we move, we have the understanding of where we are coming from, where we are and thus where we are going.
+History illuminates our pathways so that as we move, we have an understanding of where we are coming from, where we are and thus where we are going.
 So a man without history is like a tree without roots.
-Without roots a tree is doomed not to survive.
+Without roots, a tree is doomed not to survive.

 A few weeks ago, a judge nailed her hammer to mark a verdict to a case that saw a hefty penalty imposed on two individuals who had colluded to steal from the National Cereals and Produce Board (NCPB).
 This was a milestone in dealing with graft; a malady that has crippled this country.
-It is only unfortunate that we seem to have a double standard in our legal realms.
+Unfortunately, we seem to have a double standard in our legal realms.

-It raises eyebrows that we have cases that have been thrown out of courts due to ‘lack of sufficient evidence’ or because there was no sufficient ground to enable establishment of charges.
+It raises eyebrows that we have cases thrown out of court due to ‘lack of sufficient evidence’ or because there was no sufficient ground for the establishment of charges.
 And these are the cases where billions of money were stolen from public coffers.

-The reason for such developments lies in how politics plays and to which side of the competing teams you are playing for.
+The reason for such developments lies in how politics plays and to which side of the competing teams you are playing.
 But at least we have seen a tiny development in how to deal with these graft cases and this may point to a bright future for our country towards the individuals who have milked this country to death.
-I mean literally dead.
+I mean dead.
 History proves this.

-We ought to copy their way of governance, political play dynamism, and academic dispensations in terms of where vain study lies in relation to research based academia.
+We ought to copy their way of governance, political play dynamism, and academic dispensations in terms of where vain study lies about research-based academia.
 We need to copy their way of dealing with corruption cases and even those who joke with public resources.
 We need to copy their mantra of stopping at nothing but the very end of a case even if it means going to other countries to smoke out the culprits.

-Why I brought some of these histories is because we need to learn from history.
-If we cannot learn from our own history, then we need to learn from other people’s history.
-And that then begs the question on how history will judge us in future in lieu of the present political and social realms we are living in.
+I brought up some of these histories because we need to learn from history.
+If we cannot learn from our history, then we need to learn from other people’s history.
+That then begs the question of how history will judge us in future instead of the present political and social realms we are living in.

-I am imagining in future when our children will be learning from history on how we stole their innocence by going after huge unsustainable loans that were filled with a lot graft and that did very little to liberate their future misery but in which they will be burdened to pay.
+I imagine in future when our children will be learning from history how we stole their innocence by going after huge unsustainable loans that were filled with a lot of graft and that did very little to liberate their future misery which they will be burdened to pay.

 I leave history to judge us in future.
-Truth be told that I cannot liberate that future alone.
-We either work together to liberate ourselves so that history judges us fairy in future or we die together as fools or rather a name is left for history to tag us.
+Truth be told I cannot liberate that future alone.
+We either work together to liberate ourselves so that history judges us fairly in future or we die together as fools or rather a name is left for history to tag us.

 End.